-12.4.10.
-The Director of Finance is responsible for arrangements for processing payroll as set out in Appendix 9.
+12.4.4.1 The Director of Finance is responsible for arrangements for processing payroll as set out in Appendix 9.

-Contracts of Employment
+12.4.5 Contracts of Employment

-- 12.4.11.
-The Director of Workforce and Organisational Development shall be responsible for: - ensuring that all employees are issued with a Contract of Employment in a form approved by the Board and which complies with employment legislation - (b) dealing with variations to, or termination of, contracts of employment
+- 12.4.5.1 The Director of People and Organisational Development shall be responsible for: - ensuring that all employees are issued with a Contract of Employment in a form approved by the Board and which complies with employment legislation - dealing with variations to, or termination of, contracts of employment

-Off Payroll Appointments
+12.4.6 Off Payroll Appointments

-- 12.4.12.
-Government departments are required to implement the recommendations of HM Treasury's review of tax arrangements of Public Sector appointees.
-Where an organisation enters into an off payroll engagement e.g. with a contractor it must apply the following: - (a) Board members and senior officials with significant financial responsibility should be on the organisation's payroll, unless there are exceptional circumstances, in which case the Accountable Officer should approve the arrangements.
-Any such exceptions should exist for no longer than six months; and - (b) engagements of more than six months in duration, for more than a daily rate of £220, should include contractual provisions that allow the organisation to seek assurance regarding the income tax and NICs obligations of the engaged, and should terminate the contract if that assurance is not provided
+- 12.4.6.1 Government departments are required to implement the recommendations of HM Treasury's review of tax arrangements of Public Sector appointees.
+Where an organisation enters into an off payroll engagement e.g. with a contractor it must apply the following: - Board members and senior officials with significant financial responsibility should be on the organisation's payroll, unless there are exceptional circumstances, in which case the Accountable Officer should approve the arrangements.
+Any such exceptions should exist for no longer than six months; and - engagements of more than six months in duration, for more than a daily rate of £220, should include contractual provisions that allow the organisation to seek assurance regarding the income tax and NICs obligations of the engaged, and should terminate the contract if that assurance is not provided.

-12.5.
-Capital Expenditure
+12.5 Capital Expenditure

-- 12.5.1.
-The general rules applying to delegation and reporting shall also apply to capital expenditure. - 12.5.2.
-The Director of Finance is responsible for ensuring that the appropriate monitoring forms are submitted to the requisite monitoring organisation. - 12.5.3.
-Guidance on requirements for capital expenditure is set out in Appendix 10.
+- 12.5.1.1 The general rules applying to delegation and reporting shall also apply to capital expenditure. - 12.5.1.2 The Director of Finance is responsible for ensuring that the appropriate monitoring forms are submitted to the requisite monitoring organisation. - 12.5.1.3 Guidance on requirements for capital expenditure is set out in Appendix 10.

-13. AUDIT
+13.0 AUDIT

-13.1.
-Audit and Risk Committee
+13.1 Audit and Risk Committee

-- 13.1.1.
-In accordance with Standing Orders, the Board shall formally establish an Audit and Risk Committee.
-The Audit and Risk Committee has defined Terms of Reference which have been approved by the Board and which follows guidance from the NHS Audit and Risk Committee Handbook 2016.
-Those Terms of Reference set out the duties, responsibilities and powers of that Committee, following the authority provided by the Scheme of Delegated and Reserved Powers. - 13.1.2.
-Where the Audit and Risk Committee considers there is evidence of ultra vires transactions, evidence of improper acts, or if there are other important matters that the Committee wishes to raise, the Chairman of the Audit and Risk Committee should raise the matter at a full meeting of the Board.
-Exceptionally, the matter may need to be referred to the Department of Health. - 13.1.3.
-It is the responsibility of the Executive Director of Quality, Governance and Performance Assurance to ensure an adequate Internal Audit service is provided and the Audit and Risk Committee shall be involved in the selection process when/if an Internal Audit service provider is changed.
-The Executive Director of Quality, Governance and Performance Assurance is responsible for the performance management of the internal audit service in line with wider trust performance management arrangements.

-13.2.
-Internal and External Audit Internal
+- 13.1.1 In accordance with Standing Orders, the Board shall formally establish an Audit and Risk Committee.
+The Audit and Risk Committee has defined Terms of Reference which have been approved by the Board and which follows guidance from the most recent edition of the NHS Audit and Risk Committee Handbook.
+Those Terms of Reference set out the duties, responsibilities and powers of that Committee, following the authority provided by the Scheme of Delegated and Reserved Powers. - 13.1.2 Where the Audit and Risk Committee considers there is evidence of ultra vires transactions, evidence of improper acts, or if there are other important matters that the Committee wishes to raise, the Chairman of the Audit and Risk Committee should raise the matter at a full meeting of the Board.
+Exceptionally, the matter may need to be referred to the Department of Health and Social Care. - 13.1.3 It is the responsibility of the Deputy Chief Executive Officer, via the Company Secretary, to ensure an adequate Internal Audit service is provided for the Trust.
+Decisions regarding the appointment and dismissal of internal audit providers will be a matter reserved to the Board of Directors, following recommendation from the Audit and Risk Committee.
+The Deputy Chief Executive is responsible for the performance management of the internal audit service in line with wider trust performance management arrangements. - 13.1.4 The Director of Finance is responsible for ensuring there are arrangements to review, evaluate and report on the effectiveness of internal financial control. - 13.1.5 Following the closure of the Audit Commission, the Local Audit and Accountability Act 2014 applies.
+External Audit appointments are made by the Board, taking note of guidance from the Auditor Panel appointed for that purpose.